 Genoa: My Underrated Italian Treasure

-The Rolli Palaces are UNESCO for a reason – we toured Palazzo Rosso and stood in rooms painted floor-to-ceiling by Van Dyck while chandeliers dripped crystals above us.
-We had lunch — farinata and trofie al pesto at Antica Sciamadda – chickpea flatbread hot from the wood oven and pasta so green it glowed.
-In the afternoon we took the funicular up to Castelletto for the panoramic view locals call "the most beautiful in the world."
-The pros: authentic Italian port city with almost no cruise crowds.
+I had lunch at Antica Sciamadda — farinata and trofie al pesto — chickpea flatbread hot from the wood oven and pasta so green it glowed.
+In the afternoon I took the funicular up to Castelletto for the panoramic view locals call "the most beautiful in the world."
+Before leaving, I walked past the Casa di Colombo, the reconstructed house where Columbus was born, its modest stone walls a humble beginning for a man whose ambition would mirror his city's own seafaring audacity.
+The pros: authentic Italian port city with almost no cruise crowds, layered with centuries of genuine maritime history.
 The cons: the caruggi can feel intimidating at first, but they're completely safe in daylight and full of life.

 Getting Around Genoa